jgoz/esbuild-plugins/packages/esbd/README.md

 Esbuild is an incredible tool with the potential to supplant Webpack as the dominant bundler in the JS ecosystem.
 But for many, it lacks a handful of features that prevent full adoption.

-Tools like [Vite](https://vitejs.dev), [Parcel](https://parceljs.org), [Snowpack](https://www.snowpack.dev), and others have embraced esbuild largely as a transpiler for JS dialects, i.e., as an alternative to Babel or TypeScript.
+Tools like [Vite](https://vitejs.dev), [Parcel](https://parceljs.org), [Snowpack](https://www.snowpack.dev) (RIP), and others have embraced esbuild largely as a transpiler for JS dialects, i.e., as an alternative to Babel or TypeScript.
 These tools offer a diverse set of features, such as fast startup, HMR, low/zero configuration, and the option to eschew bundling altogether and serve ES modules directly to the browser.

 But by only using esbuild as a transpiler, these tools exist in the same performance ballpark as Webpack with [esbuild-loader](https://github.com/privatenumber/esbuild-loader).
 For smaller projects, this might be more than sufficient.
 And with a small enough internal dependency graph, unbundled development (or even production!) might offer better performance over bundled development via webpack-dev-server + esbuild-loader without losing any features.

 Esbd uses a different approach.
 It delegates as much as possible to esbuild's (incredibly fast) bundler and augments it with a few nice-to-have DX enhancements that the core tool currently lacks.
-Features such as live-reload, error reporting, HTML entry points, and sideband type-checking enrich the core featureset without slowing esbuild down in any meaningful way.
+Features such as live-reload with error reporting, HTML entry points, and sideband type-checking enrich the core featureset without slowing esbuild down in any meaningful way.

 The difference in performance is staggering.
 The quoted "10-100x" figure on esbuild's website is not exaggeration, but it's only true when using esbuild as both a bundler and a transpiler.
 By fully embracing esbuild's bundler, however, esbd is limited in what features it can reasonably offer without sacrificing build performance or significantly increasing complexity.
 This means HMR or other advanced features that involve source-level transformations that aren't suppored by esbuild can never be supported by esbd.